SunnyTamang/select-undo.nvim/README.md

 	•	Customizable Keybindings: Default mappings are provided, but users can configure their own.
 	•	Undo by Line Number: Quickly undo a specific line using <C-s>u.

+**This is still in development phase**

+## Things that dont work properly

+- If added a line in between two lines and reverted the line value is replaced by the very next line.
+- If buffer is closed, undo doesnot work.

 https://github.com/user-attachments/assets/1ffd1790-94e5-4733-91b0-f4bcbe3e0adf